angular/material-adaptive/FEEDBACK.md

 ## Overview

-Our originating goals for these Material Adaptive applications were:

-* validate ease-of-use to create applications with Angular Material
-* tests implementations of adaptive layouts with Angular Material
-* provide both applications and code as sample for developer starter project
-* demonstrate code styles and best practices

 As we prepare to release these applications for public consumption [and use by the Angular Material community], we will periodically review their functionality, implementation, and architectures.

 This document contains recommended changes [in order to achieve the goals listed above].